tamngo268/Maverick/Python_Dashboard/README.md

 <p>Overview</p>
 <p>This directory contains one single file (faa_nwsd_python_dashboard.py), which is a script that was written to generate
-  a dashboard via Python with many different components to provide the partner with enhanced visualizations to better represent the data in the National Wildlife Strike Database.</p>
+  a dashboard via Python with many different components to provide the partner with enhanced visualizations to better represent the data in the National Wildlife Strike Database.
+The data is too large to save to Github so the user will be required to download the data from the NWSD site (accessible by clicking the FAA logo on the dashboard to hyperlink directly to the site).
+The
+  code, as written, simply looks for a pickle file containing the data downloaded from the site.</p>
 <br>
 <p>Dashboard Components</p>
 <p>A breakdown for each dashboard componenet and a brief description of its capabilities are provided below.</p>